boldport/boldport-club-community/README.md

 ## TODO

-* move to a final repo like https://github.com/boldport/boldportclub-community
+* move to a final repo to something like https://github.com/boldport/boldportclub-community
-* improve the styling
+* improve the styling.
+The site currently only has absolutely minimal tweaks over a basic bootstrap layout.
 * enable the content submission form (formspree.io)
 * configure disqus (tardate used for testing)
 * add a script to create new posts from template